ZigaoWang/daztab/README.md

 <img src="https://daztab.com/logo/128.png" >

-> [!IMPORTANT]
-> "DazTab Lite" is now named "DazTab".
-This will be changed in the next update.

 ## Introduction

-DazTab Lite is a chrome extension that replaces your new tab page into a macOS-styled dashboard.
+DazTab is a chrome extension that replaces your new tab page into a macOS-styled dashboard.

 ## Preview
 > [!NOTE]